crystallabs/hugo-template-minima-crystallabs/content/about/index.md

 ### Content

-Site content is organized into articles.
+Site content is organized into posts.
 There is a main menu at the top, accessible from every page, allowing navigation and searching.

 Menu "{{< l "/" Articles >}}" displays all articles in a single page.
 This is the current homepage of the site.